Meenakshi Gupta, Ruchika Sharma and Anoop Kumar* Pages 600 - 610 ( 11 )

-Variety of environmental toxicants such as heavy metals, pesticides, organic chemicals, etc. produces harmful effects in our living systems.
-In literature, various reports have indicated detrimental effects of toxicants such as immunotoxicity, cardiotoxicity, nephrotoxicity etc. Experimental animals are generally used to investigate the safety profile of environmental chemicals but unfortunately, animal experimentation is associated with lots of limitations.
-Thus, there is an on-going interest in the development of alternative methods of toxicological evaluations that requires less number of animals.
-Docking study is an alternative approach for predicting the energetically favourable binding conformations of ligands in the active site cavity of particular receptor.
-These techniques can also be used to check interactions of environmental toxicant towards biological targets.
-Variety of user friendly softwares are available in the market for molecular docking but very less number of toxicologists use these techniques in the field of toxicology.
-Thus, there is a need of better understanding of these techniques among toxicological scientists.
-In this review, we have tried to summarize fundamental concepts of docking in context of its role in toxicology.
-Further, these techniques are how much promising is also discussed.
+A variety of environmental toxicants such as heavy metals, pesticides, organic chemicals, etc produce harmful effects in our living systems.
+In the literature, various reports have indicated the detrimental effects of toxicants such as immunotoxicity, cardiotoxicity, nephrotoxicity, etc. Experimental animals are generally used to investigate the safety profile of environmental chemicals, but research on animals has some limitations.
+Thus, there is a need for alternative approaches.
+Docking study is one of the alternate techniques which predict the binding affinity of molecules in the active site of a particular receptor without using animals.
+These techniques can also be used to check the interactions of environmental toxicants towards biological targets.
+Varieties of user-friendly software are available in the market for molecular docking, but very few toxicologists use these techniques in the field of toxicology.
+To increase the use of these techniques in the field of toxicology, understanding of basic concepts of these techniques is required among toxicological scientists.
+This article has summarized the fundamental concepts of docking in the context of its role in toxicology.
+Furthermore, these promising techniques are also discussed in this study.

 Environmental chemicals, docking study, doc score, toxicology.

 Department of Pharmacology, Indo-Soviet Friendship Pharmacy College (ISFCP), Moga, Punjab, Department of Biotechnology, Indo-Soviet Friendship College of Professional Studies (ISFCPS), Moga, Punjab, Department of Pharmacology and Toxicology, National Institute of Pharmaceutical Education and Research (NIPER)-Raebareli, Lucknow (UP)